ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 The source code of the project is formatted using [Prettier].
-Run the command `npm run format` to format the source code, or `npm run lint` to check if your changes comply with the expected format.
+Run the command `npm run format` to format the source code, or `npm run lint` to check if your changes follow the expected format.
 The pre-commit hook will format all staged changes.
 The pre-push hook will prevent pushing code that is not formatted correctly.

 #### Building